 His best results from the PTC events would eventually be three last 16 runs, but it was his successful qualification for the UK Championship which would really catch the eye, victories against Stuart Carrington, Andy Hicks, Jack Lisowski and Fergal O’Brien earning him a last 32 tie with Shaun Murphy.

 Though he was to lose out 6-3 to Shaun in York, the 2005 world champion was suitably impressed by his performance to describe Li as the most-naturally gifted player that he had seen from China during his post-match press conference.

-At the turn of the year however, Li was to suffer a blow as he was diagnosed with a heart problem and his best performance during the second half of the season was to come at the China Open qualifiers when he was able to make it as far as the final qualifying round before losing out to Fergal O’Brien in a deciding frame.
+At the turn of the year however, Li was to suffer a blow as he was diagnosed with a heart problem and his best performance during the second half of the season was to come at the China Open qualifiers, when he was able to make it as far as the final qualifying round before losing out to Fergal O’Brien in a deciding frame.

 Though his second round defeat to James Wattana at the World Championship qualifiers meant that he would finish the season ranked 68th, his performances during the PTC events were enough to see him comfortably retain his place on the main tour at the end of the season.

 Following his impressive début season on the main tour, 2012/13 was to prove challenging for Li Yan, as he failed to make it beyond the third qualifying round of a full-ranking event, while his results in the PTC series were unremarkable, a couple of last 16 efforts representing his best efforts.

 His season was to end with a 10-2 defeat to Jimmy Robertson at the World Championship qualifiers, having defeated Robbie Williams in the opening round.

 The second season of Li’s two-year tour card would see him continue to struggle for consistent results, as he was only able to win multiple matches in a single event on two occasions.